List of Nebraska Approved Lenders

 - Racetracks or gambling facilities.

-- Churches, church-controlled organizations or charitable organizations.
+- Churches or church-controlled organizations.

 - Fraternal organizations.